tomidahab/tp1-distribuidos/README.md

 Scalability: Better handles concurrent connections and operations Recommendation
 Since your application is already built on asyncio (as shown in your main.py and socket handling), aio-pika is the better technical choice despite any minor overhead.
 Using synchronous pika would require complex thread management that would likely hurt performance and code quality more than any theoretical benefit from synchronous operations

+# IMPROVMENTS

+## Improvements to the Worker Class
+### 1. Do not use sleep(1) in the main loop
+Understanding the sleep in the Worker's Main Loop You're right to question the sleep(1) in the main loop.
+This isn't an ideal pattern, but it's not necessarily wrong either.

+What's happening here
+This loop does two main things:

+Keeps the worker's main task alive
+Periodically yields control to the event loop (via await asyncio.sleep(1)) Why this works
+The worker doesn't get stuck here because:

+The RabbitMQ consumption runs asynchronously: The self.rabbitmq.consume() call in _setup_rabbitmq() sets up asynchronous message handling.
+When messages arrive, they trigger your callback function without needing the main loop to do anything.

+Event-driven architecture: Your consumer callback is registered with the RabbitMQ client and will be invoked whenever a message is received, independent of this loop.

+Yielding to the event loop: The await asyncio.sleep(1) releases control back to the event loop, allowing other tasks (like your message processing) to run.

+Could it be better?
+Yes.
+While this pattern works, there are some improvements you could consider:

+This approach:

+Avoids arbitrary polling intervals
+Is more efficient (no waking up every second)
+Responds immediately to shutdown signals
+But yes, your current implementation with the 1-second sleep is a common pattern and works fine for most use cases.
+The sleep is there to avoid busy-waiting (consuming 100% CPU) while still allowing the worker to check its shutdown flag periodically.